-The vast majority of hunters, professional and recreational, are not cruel and take no pleasure in seeing an animal suffer, and so if it is not likely that a shot will be clean then most will rightly decline to take it.
+The vast majority of hunters, professional and recreational, are not cruel and take no pleasure in seeing an animal suffer and so if it is not likely that a shot will be clean then most will rightly decline to take it.

-(Left: the correct shot placement for a heart/lung shot)
+(Above: The correct shot placement for a heart/lung shot)

 Typically the reaction to a gut shot will see the deer hunch up and move off slowly.
 A similar reaction as might be expected if we were to receive a blow to the stomach!
-With a gut shot death is more or less inevitable however it will not be a swift one.
+With a gut shot death is more or less inevitable however, it will not be a swift one.
 Instead the animal will lay up where possible, before succumbing to toxic poisoning and starvation many hours or even days later.